 • No children or pets

 If you do not have children or pets at home, you can consider getting yourself corded blinds as there will be no strangulation hazard to deal with.
-But if you have children or pets visiting you from time to time, then you have to constantly monitor the kids and pets to prevent any untoward incident.
+But if you have children or pets visiting you from time to time, then you have to constantly monitor the kids and pets to prevent any untoward incident, unless you have child proof blinds.

 • Blinds for offices